Tutorial: Set up CI/CD steps

 Now your job invokes only the new step with no inputs.
 You’ve refactored the details of the job into a separate file.

-For an example of how this code should look in your repository, see this example.
+For an example of how this code should look in your repository, see the Steps tutorial, part 2b.

 5. Commit and push the changes: